 The compassionate care provided by a specially trained nurse can help a victim through the trying times that follow an assault.
-Our team at Crowe Arnold & Majors, LLP has the opportunity to help those who have been harmed by a sexual assault as they fight for their rights.
+Our sexually abuse lawyers at Crowe Arnold & Majors, LLP have the opportunity to help those who have been harmed by a sexual assault as they fight for their rights.

 Here are some of the reasons a Dallas sexual assault victim lawyer would recommend seeking a SANE exam.